 The 2021 concert Programme is HERE (online BOX OFFICE)

 As we approach year-end, we invite you to renew your subscriptions. (we’re offering free memberships in 2022 to young or under-employed musicians).
 And if you are a good experienced singer, please consider joining our choir.
 See details HERE (we welcome new singers especially as we may still lack some of our pan-European talent if travel restrictions continue make travel difficult).
 Please join our mailing-list to ensure that you receive up-to-date information See contact us.
 If you would like to join or re-join the Musique-Cordiale CHOIR this summer, please click HERE (enrolment of good and experienced singers by 31 May 2021)..

 Looking back: before the summer of 2021… & before the pandemic hit music and performance

-See HERE for our 1 January 2021 member update, HERE for our December 2020 choir update for details… and HERE for our 26 January 2021 UPDATE with details of the newly-appointed Management Committee / Conseil d’administration following completion of the nomination process.
+See HERE for our 1 January 2021 member update, HERE for our December 2020 choir update for details… and HERE for our 26 January 2021 UPDATE with details of the newly-elected Management Committee / Conseil d’administration following completion of the nomination process.
 Thank you to all who participated!

 2020 was terribly disappointing (and was also a huge financial headache) but it was not a complete washout